PRIVACY INFORMATION NOTICE

 Data collection and processing

-TfC needs to process (i.e. collect, use, store and eventually destroy) information about course participants and their workplaces to enable it to follow its administration, registration and funding application processes.
+Training for Care needs to process, i.e. collect, use, store and eventually destroy, information about you (the learner) and your workplace to enable it to follow its administration, registration and funding application processes.
 Data is collected at point of enquiry, application and induction.

 - Workplace details